Frequently Asked Questions for the Public Tuition Rate Program

-This $22,500 discount will remain in effect for four years (8 semesters), provided that the student maintains a 3.0 GPA, completes at least 24 credits a year and maintains continuous full-time enrollment.
+This $22,500 discount will remain in effect for four years (8 semesters), provided that the student maintains a 3.0 GPA, earns required credits annually and maintains continuous full-time enrollment.
 The base tuition rate will increase modestly each year in accordance with regular tuition increases at Seton Hall which are normally between 3% & 5%, however the discount will remain constant at $22,500 annually.

 Can students also qualify for need-based aid?

 Yes, students who file the FAFSA may be eligible for need based grants in addition to this reduced tuition rate.

-Can these students still apply for special scholarships like the Debate scholarship, Pep Band scholarship, Provost's scholarship etc.?
+Can these students still apply for special scholarships like the Debate scholarship, Pep Band scholarship, etc.?